stassa/louise/README.md

 m(postcon,P,Q,R):- m(P,X,Y), m(Q,X,Y), m(R,Y).
 ```

+In an encapsulated metarule the quantification of a variable is determined by
+its inclusion or not in the arguments of the metasubstitution atom and the order
+of a variable is determined by its use in a literal as a symbol of the literal
+or one of its agruments.

-In the encapsulation of the _Identity_ metarule listed above, the head literal,
+For example, in the encapsulation of the _Identity_ metarule listed above, the
-`metarule(identity,P,Q)` is a _metasubstitution atom_ where `identity` is the
+head literal, `metarule(identity,P,Q)` is a _metasubstitution atom_ where
-metarule's identifier and `P,Q` are second-order, existentially quantified
+`identity` is the metarule's identifier and `P,Q` are second-order,
-variables, whereas `X,Y,Z` are first-order, universally quantified variables.
-In
+existentially quantified variables, whereas `X,Y,Z` are first-order, universally
-the encapsulation of the _Abduce_ metarule, `abduce` is the metarule's
+quantified variables.
+In the encapsulation of the _Abduce_ metarule, `abduce` is
-identifier, `P` is a second-order, existentially quantified variable, whereas
+the metarule's identifier, `P` is a second-order, existentially quantified
-`X,Y` are first-order, existentially quantified variables.
-In other words, in
+variable, whereas `X,Y` are first-order, existentially quantified variables.
-this encapsulated form, existentially quantified variables, of either order, are
-arguments of the metasubstitution atom.

-A _metasubstitution_ is a substitution of existentially quantified variables in
-a metarule.
-Existentially quantified variables in metarules may be first- or
-second-order.
-Second order, existentially quantified variables are substituted
-for symbols in the predicate signature, so they take values from the set of
-predicate symbols of the target predicate and predicates in the background
-knowledge (and also _invented predicates_, discussed later).
-First-order
-existentially quantified variables are substituted for constants in the
-_constant signature_, the set of constants in the background knowledge and
-examples.

-In practice what all this mens is that existentially quantified, second-order
-variables in metasubstitution atoms become the predicate symbols of clauses in a
-learned hypothesis and existentially quantified, first-order variables become
-constants in clauses of a learnerd hypothesis.
-An example of this is given in a
-following section.

 ### Expanded metarules